nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Overview

-The following tutorial gives a step by step guide on how to successfully use the pipeline in order to get the desired results.
-A more in depth and commentated script for this pipeline can be found above as a .R file.
+The following tutorial gives a step-by-step guide on how to successfully use the pipeline in order to get the desired results.
+A more in-depth and commented script for this pipeline can be found above as a .R file.
 In addition to this, the script has also been provided as a .Rmd file, which allows the code to be run in chunks rather than all at once.
-Since this is a tutorial, the follow code is not resolute , and is capable of being changed or altered in order to include different attributes, filters, or databases.
+Since this is a tutorial, the following code is not definitive and is capable of being changed or altered in order to include different attributes, filters, or databases.

 ## Requirements